DarwinJS/GitOpsforHumanProcessedChecklists/sample-checklist-03-stamps.md

-## Sample Checklist Using Stamps for "Done" Marking
+## Sample Partially Complete Checklist Using Stamps for "Done" Marking

 Requires Typora and CopyQ.